lsgrep/notebooks/_posts/2020-01-25-Setting Up a Media Server with Jellyfin.md

 # Media Server

 - Jellyfin
+Jellyfin is free & open source, and it is not bloated with ads.
 Start Jellyfin with Nvidia hardware acceleration enabled.
 Docker-compose is buggy with GPUs, so I have to use command line for this.
 You have to install nvidia-docker2 before hand.